 Activities on a Very Merrytime Cruise

 While you are on board the ship, you’ll also find some fun holiday-themed activities.
 During our cruise, they offered gingerbread house decorating.
 We didn’t do it, but they did encourage sign ups because space was limited.
+When you arrive at the cruise port, I’d recommend looking at the Navigator to see which activities are going to be offered during your sailing.
+Sign up right away for the best availability.

 After Storytime with Mrs. Claus, a hot chocolate and cookie station was set up in the lobby.
 Parents of smaller children would appreciate the “warm chocolate” that was the perfect temperature for younger cruisers.
+My kids, who always seem to find hot chocolate too hot, really enjoyed it.

 Character Costumes on the Very Merrytime Cruises